CiaranMoran27/pands-project2021/README.md

 - **df.skew()**: Measures how symmetric a data distrubition is.
 The Function computes the "skewness" of the data present in a given axis of the DataFrame object.
 A skew value between -0.5 and 0.5 is considered symmetrical.<br/>
 - **series.kurtosis()**: Measures the heaviness of the distribution tails.
 The function computes the tail volumne difference relative to a guassian distribution curve.
 A kurtosis value of 0 is considered normal distribution, negative inidicates a flat thin-tailed distribution, positive indicates pointy fat-tailed distribution curves and a kurtosis value that exceeds absolute 3 indicates Excess Kurtosis.<br/>

-These two distrubtion functions were used to further analyse the ungrouped iris features (see Fig 7 below [FX*]).
+These two distrubtion functions were used to further analyse the ungrouped iris features (see Fig 8 below).
 The results showed that for iris features a degree of symmetry exists in the data distributions as all skew values lie between -0.5 and 0.5.
 The sepal length and sepal width attribues have a slightly right learning skew whearas the petal length and petal width attributes data curve is leaning slightly to the left.
 All the kurtosis values for this datset do not exceed absolute 3, which indicates that for future sample selection there would be a low probability of obtaining an extreme outlier relative to the normal distribution curve. <br/>

 <br/>